dreamingechoes/dreamingechoes.github.io/_posts/2015-10-10-conversational-bot-ruby-on-rails.md

 $ rails_apps_composer new . -r core
 ```

-After answering the questions that the gem makes us have our Rails application.
+After answering the questions that the gem makes us, we will have our Rails application.
 In this case, as it is an application that will not have database or anything special, we try to specify the most basic options.
 In my case I chose that I would generate a Rails application example, based on [bootstrap framework](http://getbootstrap.com/), with only the **home** and **about** views.

 With a little CSS and some HTML we'll have a view like this (don't worry if I don't put the code in detail, at the end of the post you have a link to the repository where the final example is):